tamarit/edd/README.md

     {module,edd}
     >

-The 'edd' directory contains a 'test' folder with some buggy programs to debug.
+The 'edd' directory contains a 'examples' folder with some buggy programs to debug.
 For example, if you compile and load the 'merge.erl' program you can observe that the mergesort/2 function is buggy:

     > merge:mergesort([b,a], fun merge:comp/2).